Fukushima nuclear accident: Immediate response

+Japan towns, villages, and cities in and around the Daiichi nuclear plant exclusion zone.
+The 20 and 30 km areas had evacuation and shelter in place orders, and additional administrative districts that had an evacuation order are highlighted.

 In response to the station blackout during the initial hours of the accident and the ongoing uncertainty regarding the cooling status of units 1 and 2, a 2 km radius evacuation of 1,900 residents was ordered at 20:50.
 However, due to difficulty coordinating with the national government, a 3 km evacuation order of ~6,000 residents and a 10 km shelter-in-place order for 45,000 residents was established nearly simultaneously at 21:23.
 The evacuation radius was expanded to 10 km at 5:44, and was then revised to 20 km at 18:25.
 The size of these evacuation zones was set for arbitrary reasons at the discretion of bureaucrats rather than nuclear experts.
 Communication between different authorities was scattered and at several times the local governments learned the status of evacuation via the televised news media.
 Citizens were informed by radio, trucks with megaphones, and door to door visits.
 Many municipalities independently ordered evacuations ahead of orders from the national government due to loss of communication with authorities; at the time of the 3 km evacuation order, the majority of residents within the zone had already evacuated.

 Due to the multiple overlapping evacuation orders, many residents had evacuated to areas which would shortly be designated as evacuation areas.
 This resulted in many residents having to move multiple times until they reached an area outside of the final 20 km evacuation zone.
 20% of residents who were within the initial 2 km radius had to evacuate more than six times.

 Additionally, a 30 km shelter in place order was communicated on the 15th, although some municipalities within this zone had already decided to evacuate their residents.
 This order was followed by a voluntary evacuation recommendation on the 25th, although the majority of residents had evacuated from the 30 km zone by then.
 The shelter in place order was lifted on 22 April, but the evacuation recommendation remained.